sammancoaching/website/learning_hours/approval_testing_legacy/verify_xml_reports.md

 ---
 layout: default
 title: Using coverage when adding tests to existing code
-parent: Legacy Code
+parent: Approval Testing Legacy Code
 grand_parent: Learning Hours
-nav_order: 1
+nav_order: 5
 ---

 # Using coverage when adding tests to existing code